lwjglgamedev/vulkanbook/README.md

 The source code of the samples of this book is in [GitHub](https://github.com/lwjglgamedev/vulkanbook/tree/master/booksamples).

+> [!NOTE] A new version is on the way, you can check now source code in this [branch](https://github.com/lwjglgamedev/vulkanbook/tree/test/booksamples).
+It uses dynamic render, contains major changes in several areas such as materials, descriptor sets, and overall architecture and adds new examples for ray tracing.
+Code will change and documentation is not started yet, however it may be worth it to have a look at it.

 ## EPUB version

 An EPUB verion is automatically gerenated in [GitHub](https://github.com/lwjglgamedev/vulkanbook/tree/master/bookcontents/vulkanbook.epub).